kirkone/Expose/readme.md

 	- For images, this folder will contain all the scaled versions of the images, where the file name is simply the width of the image - eg. 640.jpg
 - `{{imagewidth}}` - maximum width that the source image can be downscaled to
 - `{{imageheight}}` - maximum height, based on aspect ratio and max width
-- `{{textcolor}}` - color of the text, either extracted from the source image or specified in config
-- `{{backgroundcolor}}` - background color, either extracted from the source image or specified in config

 in addition to these, any variables specified in the YAML metadata of the post will also be available to the post template, eg: